orbitmines/archive/projects/Writing - 2025. A Universal Language.md

 - collapse the loop/infinity with an extreme
 	- or-> Two branching pointers sent in opposite direction which annihilate when they cross each-other.
 - differentiable between two points to arbitrary precision, how is it constructed?
-- Equivalence in some perspective: Does there exist a connection between the two.

 `.add`, `.and`, `.assign`, `.superpose` : Compose an `initial & terminal` (.add is compose boundaries)

----

-Spatial separation is what allows for parallel/simultaneous rewrites under some maximum travel speed (for causality)

 ---